 - As it happens with cereals, except rice, with legumes, especially chickpeas, beans, and lentils.

-- Some vegetables; broccoli, onion, Brussel sprouts, cauliflower, cabbage, kale, swede, asparagus, potatoes, cucumbers and radishes.
+- Some vegetables; broccoli, onion, Brussels sprouts, cauliflower, cabbage, kale, swede, asparagus, potatoes, cucumbers and radishes.

 - In the case of fruits whenever they aren’t eaten alone they produce gas due to incompatible enzymes required to digest them together with any other type of food.